 There are several advantages to pursuing our BAM programs:

 - You can earn both a BS and MS degree in as little as five years by taking several graduate courses while still an undergraduate student.

-- You can take graduate courses while still and undergraduate at undergraduate tuition rates, resulting in significant cost savings.
+- You can take graduate courses while still an undergraduate at undergraduate tuition rates, resulting in significant cost savings.

-- You will have the opportunity to work on exciting projects with faculty members through coursework, scholarly papers or thesis.
+- You will have the opportunity to work on exciting projects with faculty members through coursework, scholarly papers, or a thesis.

-We invite you to view our BAM presentation to learn more about these and other advantages.
+We invite you to view our BAM presentation slides as well as the video presentation at the bottom of this page to learn more about these and other advantages.

 Types of BAM programs: